If you missed IGNITE’s recent information session regarding the rebrand process, don’t stress!

 We’ve got the scoop on executive responses, student feedback and all major highlights.
 Students can also view the recorded live stream on our Facebook page.

 The info session began smoothly with Ahmed Tahir, IGNITE President, explaining the necessity of the rebrand, emphasizing the “awareness that we exist as a separate entity from Humber, here to empower students.”
-Surprisingly, research from the last few years indicated that many students were not aware that a student government even existed on campus, not to mention, that it was a separate entity from Humber College that advocated on behalf of all students.
+Surprisingly, research from the last few years indicated that many students were not aware that a student union even existed on campus, not to mention, that it was a separate entity from Humber College that advocated on behalf of all students.

 Tahir continued by revealing that the former name, Humber Students’ Federation appeared unrelatable to Guelph-Humber students, resulting in poor participation from GH students in the past.
 However, with the recent unveiling of the new name, forty-one GH students have applied for student representative positions, a number previously never achieved.
 Ammar Abdul-Raheem, VP Student Life-North/Guelph-Humber says, “IGNITE is all about student success and making the student experience a better one.
 Rebranding is about uniting students from Humber College and Guelph-Humber under an inclusive name that better aligns with the goals of improving student welfare.”